 The two of them signing their names on the race car they built together.

 The scene where Ralph and Vanellope bake a kart together.
 You could see the both of them are having a special and fun bonding moment together while playing the mini-games.
-But if that wasn't heartwarming and adorable enough, after they finish baking the kart it turns out that it didn't turn out as nice-looking as it could have been.
-Ralph tries to apologize to a shocked-looking Vanellope, but then she bursts into happiness, squealing and jumping up and down with joy at the fact that she finally has a real kart.
+But if that wasn't heartwarming and adorable enough, after they finish baking the kart, which is functional but rather misshapen from Ralph's destructive decorating, Ralph tries to apologize to a shocked-looking Vanellope.
+Rather than be disappointed, though, she bursts into happiness, squealing and jumping up and down with joy at the fact that she finally has a real kart.
 As Vanellope does this, Ralph makes a subtle sigh as his heart melts along with the audience.

 When she's worried about what the players will think of her, Ralph gives her some encouragement.